 Moussa Abu Marzouk

-Moussa Abu Marzouk, born in 1951 in the Gaza border town of Rafah, is a member of Hamas’s Politburo, and has been a leading figure in reconciliation talks with Fatah since 2009.
-He helped found Hamas in 1987.
+Moussa Abu Marzouk (موسى أبو مرزوق), born in 1951 in the Gazan border town of Rafah, helped found Hamas in 1987 and is a member of its Politburo.
+He is also the deputy head of the group’s ‘external’ politburo and a leading figure in reconciliation talks with Fatah.

 Marzouk began his political career in the United Arab Emirates, where he helped establish a branch of the Palestinian Muslim Brotherhood.
 He later went to the United States where he helped found a number of Islamic institutions and foundations, including ones focused on the Palestinian cause.
 He is a founding member of the Islamic University in Gaza.